dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

     - Certain error types + command counts → higher risk of failure.
 - **Result**: ML can predict the probability of success for each resurrection attempt, and even suggest whether to replay commands, reboot, or block.

-The code becomes self adaptive, self learning, self correcting and self optimizing based upon incoming tagged data that it has learned to "read"
+The code becomes self adaptive, self learning, self correcting and self optimizing based upon incoming tagged data that it has learned to "read" and predict outcomes from.

 The Key
 — **tagging is the key**.
 Without tags, ML would just see “install_failed” vs “install_success” with no context.
 With tags, ML sees *why* it failed or succeeded,